History of Trumpington Parish Church

 Over the years, especially during and after World War I, the village changed.
 It was a spectacular example of ribbon development right through to Shelford.
 The building of Foster Road and Paget Roads after World War II moved the village centre away from the church, so that the church now sits at the edge of the built up area, though that may change.
 As Christianity as part of the life of this country has changed over the last half century, being on the edge rather than in the community makes our visibility harder to maintain, though the Church stands well as you approach from Harston, more so than from Grantchester, but is scarcely visible from either the Shelford or Cambridge directions.
 Anyway, we are where we are and this magnificent building remains solid and in good order.
 When it is safe to do so, there is a very good view from the Tower.

-Trumpington Church from the north and south, October 2011.
+Trumpington Church from the north.
+Photo: Andrew Roberts, 18 October 2011.

-The north side of Trumpington Church.
-Photo: Andrew Roberts, October 2011.
+Trumpington Church from the north.
+Photo: Andrew Roberts, 18 October 2011.

 The structure